Sure Dividend

 Final Thoughts

 Canadian Utilities has a long growth record and a positive future outlook.
-We currently find the stock undervalued.
-As a result, shares may offer a 13.5% average annual total return over the next five years.
+However, we currently find the stock somewhat overvalued.
+As a result, shares may offer a 5.3% average annual total return over the next five years.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: